Back To The DT Package After Two Years

 Yihui Xie 2018-01-19

 As I maintain more and more R packages, I find it more and more difficult to look back on all my previous packages.
 The DT package is one of them.
 I think readers of my blog and those who are familiar with my work know that 2016 was my bookdown year, and 2017 was the blogdown year.
 Of course, life is never as simple as “(exclusively) one package a year”.
-During the two years, I have released other packages that I haven’t got time to write about yet (such as printr), and also taken over the maintenance of the rmarkdown package (which is not a trivial task – I have spent several weeks on cutting almost 10 pages of Github issues to 2 pages).
+During the two years, I have released other packages that I haven’t got time to write about yet (such as printr), and also taken over the maintenance of the rmarkdown package (which is not a trivial task – I have spent several weeks on cutting almost 10 pages of GitHub issues to 2 pages).
 I wish I could have more time for some other packages, such as animation and tufte, but I can only wish.

-My OCD on Github issues
+My OCD on GitHub issues

 Since the beginning of 2018, I have been focusing on the DT package.
 I have left it behind for about two years.
-I have tons of unread Github issues in this repo.
+I have tons of unread GitHub issues in this repo.
 This is the third week I have been working on it, and currently I have cut the number of issues from about 130 to 38.
-I have a weird OCD: I don’t want the number of Github issues to exceed 25, which means I wish I could see all remaining issues on a single page.
-Multiple pages of Github issues in a repo makes me feel uncomfortable.
+I have a weird OCD: I don’t want the number of GitHub issues to exceed 25, which means I wish I could see all remaining issues on a single page.
+Multiple pages of GitHub issues in a repo makes me feel uncomfortable.
 I know it is an illusion, but it makes me feel there is a lot more work to do after I navigate to the second page of issues.
 Besides, I tend to forget issues not on the first page.

-Again, please ask questions on Stack Overflow instead of Github
+Again, please ask questions on Stack Overflow instead of GitHub

 I have said enough on this topic.
-Among the large amount of Github issues, a lot of them are just questions.
-In most cases, only the package author takes care of the Github issues, which means if you ask a question in a Github issue, you are pretty much counting on a single person to respond to you.
+Among the large amount of GitHub issues, a lot of them are just questions.
+In most cases, only the package author takes care of the GitHub issues, which means if you ask a question in a GitHub issue, you are pretty much counting on a single person to respond to you.
 I cannot be highly responsive to every single question.
 It is beyond my capabilities.
 That said, I’m still trying my best, even to answer questions after one or two years (example).

 You can also consider https://community.rstudio.com if you feel uncomfortable with Stack Overflow.
 Personally I watch Stack Overflow questions more closely than the RStudio Community (due to lack of time), but the Community should be friendlier to beginners than Stack Overflow.

-I’d like to thank a few people who helped answer questions in the Github issues when I was away, including @carlganz, @shrektan, @XD-DENG, and @fbreitwieser.
+I’d like to thank a few people who helped answer questions in the GitHub issues when I was away, including @carlganz, @shrektan, @XD-DENG, and @fbreitwieser.
 As I said in my previous post, nothing feels better than someone else answering questions for you.

 What is so complicated about DT?